ptribble/jdk-sunos-builder/README.md

     ./dobuild -i jdk12u-jdk-12.0.2+10

-will make that version of jdk12 availble, ready for the jdk13 build.
+will make that version of jdk12 available, ready for the jdk13 build.

+To use a Liberica build (which would be a jdk11 release) give the absolute path to where it was unpacked, for example

+    ./dobuild -i /path/to/jdk-11.0.18

 ## System Setup